Te-k/100-days-of-code/log.md

 ### Day 22: February 12th

 **Today's progress:** Hard to keep up the challenge last week, I will have to do more than 100 days I guess.
 Today more work on twitter, but I should really work on some interesting example, it would be more fun

+### Day 23: February 13th

+**Today's progress:** Back on goose check, Javascript is a mess but it starts to work.
+Still a bit of work, then I will have to clean all that code.